WetHat/rss-tracker/test-vault/reference/The GitHub Blog꞉ Product News and Updates/Dependabot on GitHub Actions and self-hosted runners is now generally available.md

 tags: []
 ---
 > [!abstract] Dependabot on GitHub Actions and self-hosted runners is now generally available by Carlin Cherry - 2024-05-02T16:30:32.000Z
 > A quick guide on the advantages of Dependabot as a GitHub Actions workflow and the benefits this unlocks, including self-hosted runner support.
-The post Dependabot on GitHub Actions and self-hosted runners is now generally available appeared first...
+The post Dependabot on GitHub Actions and self-hosted runners is now generally available appeared first on The GitHub Blog.

 🔗Read article [online](https://github.blog/2024-05-02-dependabot-on-github-actions-and-self-hosted-runners-is-now-generally-available/).
 For other items in this feed see [[The GitHub Blog꞉ Product News and Updates]].